On-page SEO refers to everything you can do, within your website, to optimize your content for better rankings on search engines.

-In this chapter, we talk about how to create content that Google wants to rank.
+Here, we will talk about how to create content that Google wants to rank.

 Before thinking about technical strategies and using keywords on your page, you need to have the following points in mind.

-To be able to place your web pages at the top of the Google ranking, your content must be:
+To be able to place your web pages at the top of rankings, your content must be:

 Your content can be relevant, in-depth, and interesting, but no one will read it if it’s hard to read or unclear.

-Keep these points in mind when creating content your users will want to read:
+Keep these points in mind when creating content (or updating old articles) your users will want to read:

 - Think about the reader.
 Be direct and engaging.